Time Fairness in Online Knapsack Problems: Time Fairness

-Our definition of $\alpha$-CTIF offers a fairness concept that is both achievable for $\OKP$ and potentially adaptable to other online problems, such as online search~\cite{Lorenz:08,Lee:22}, one-way trading~\cite{ElYaniv:01, Sun:21}, bin-packing~\cite{Balogh:17:BP, Johnson:74:BP}, and single-leg revenue management~\cite{Ma:21, Balseiro:22}.
-We are now ready to present our main results, including deterministic, randomized, and learning-augmented algorithms which satisfy $\alpha$-CTIF and provide competitive guarantees.
+In the context of Example~\ref{ex:unfair}, $\alpha$-CTIF formalizes a \textit{trade-off} between static (flat-rate) and dynamic (variable) pricing schemes.
+For instance, a cloud resource provider could generally provide a simple, interpretable acceptance threshold for their customers (static pricing within the fair subinterval), then switch to a dynamic pricing strategy when the resource is highly utilized or under utilized in order to maximize revenue.
+For this motivating application, the tunable value of $\alpha$ is a benefit to the resource provider, who can modulate the “fairness parameter” up or down to attract customers or manage high demand, respectively.
+A real-world example of such a transition between static and dynamic pricing can be found in the surge pricing model used successfully by many ride sharing platforms~\citep{Castillo:17}.
+In cloud applications, dynamic pricing defines the price of Virtual Machines (VMs) based on electricity price or demand, in contrast to the more common model of static pricing~\citep{CloudOne,CloudTwo}.
+Our definition of $\alpha$-CTIF also offers a fairness concept that is both achievable for $\OKP$ and potentially adaptable to other online problems, such as online search~\citep{Lorenz:08}, one-way trading~\citep{ElYaniv:01}, bin-packing~\citep{Balogh:17:BP, Johnson:74:BP}, and single-leg revenue management~\citep{Ma:21, Balseiro:22}.
+We are now ready to present our main results, including deterministic and learning-augmented algorithms which satisfy $\alpha$-CTIF and provide competitive guarantees.